 The term "economic sustainability" refers to a development mechanism that does not irritate future needs while still satisfying current consumption.
 In economics, the term "sustainability" refers to the economic system as a whole.
+Hicks coined the term "economic sustainability."
+In his classic work Value and Capital, Hicks defines 'money' as the amount one can spend and still be better off at the end of the time.
+(1939; second edition 1946).
+Traditional economists, on the other hand, argued that natural resources would inevitably run out

-Hicks coined the term change compares to the status quo.
-In conventional cost accounting, these changes are normally overlooked.
-Cooper and Kaplan [1998] conclude that cost accounting makes the fixed and variable cost behavior model obsolete.
-(Anderson, Banker, and Janakiraman, 2003) (ABJ) presented the first large-sample of evidence in which the cost changes not only in magnitude but also in direction of the change in the operation.
+Janakiraman, 2003) (ABJ) presented the first large-sample of evidence in which the cost changes not only in magnitude but also in direction of the change in the operation.
 ABJ shows that stickiness exists in general, selling, and operating costs, based on a large sample of companies over a 20-year period.
 They discovered that those costs decrease less as a result of a decrease in sales revenue in the previous year than they rise as a result of an equal increase in revenue.
 This contradicts the notion that costs are either variable or fixed.
 Unit costs are constant over a number of operation factors, as is commonly believed in accounting in the management department.
-Finally, that concluded their results on improvements in costs and revenue levels demonstrate successful cost control.
+Finally, concluded that their results on improvements in costs and revenue levels demonstrate successful cost control.
 They claim that this result is sufficient to distinguish "between costs that shift mechanically with changes in volume and costs that are decided by the managers' resources committed."
 And this is based on research that suggests stickiness reverses over time, and the degree of it is linked to change costs, which influence managers' cost-management calculus.
 They ultimately demonstrate that their findings allow for the rejection of the conventional cost-behavior theory.